HarpersDad/CharacterStats/README.md

 Creating an new character<br>
 ![newChar](https://github.com/HarpersDad/CharacterStats/assets/42348662/918a3146-134d-41b1-9dbe-2b3dcf217a70)<br>
 <h2>About</h2>
-- The character load button will error out if there are no saved characters in the json file.<br>
 - A character and enemy stats program I created just to see how this type of system works.<br>
 - If someone needs to use this, feel free to do so.<br>
 <h2>Features</h2>